-On December 21, 2015, the Authority amended an interest rate swap transaction relating to the Series 2013E-1 Bonds with Wells Fargo Bank, N.A.
-The fixed swap rate was changed to 3.305% and the floating rate to 67% of one-month USD-LIBOR-BBA.
-On December 23, 2015, the Authority issued Series 2015H Bonds in accordance with its refunding plan.
-The Swap agreement relating to the Series 2013E-1 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2015H Bonds.
-Also on December 23, 2015, the Authority issued Series 2015F Bonds and Series 2015G Bonds, in accordance with its refunding plan.
-The Swap agreement relating to the Series 2013D-1 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2015F Bonds and the Swap agreement relating to the Series 2014B-1 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2015G Bonds.
+On December 21, 2016, the Authority issued Series 2016B Bonds, Series 2016C Bonds and Series 2016D Bonds, in accordance with its refunding plan.
+The interest rate swap agreement relating to the Series 2013D-2 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2016B Bonds, the interest rate swap agreement relating to the Series 2013E-2 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2016C Bonds and the interest rate swap agreement relating to the Series 2014B-2 Bonds with Wells Fargo Bank, N.A. was re-identified to the Series 2016D Bonds.